renraelreve/adventura/README.md

 4. As a user, I can save the details of the selected attraction into my “favourites”

 5. As a user, I can write reviews and give star ratings to each location

+6. As a user, I can see the markers of the places on the Singapore map.